Bermx97/Photo-Caption-Contest/README.md

 # Photo Caption Contest App

 This is a web application deployed on Render.com.
 It allows users to register, log in, add humorous captions to images stored in a database, edit and delete their own captions, like captions added by other users, and browse captions with pagination.
 The application also includes user roles, with standard users and admins, which control access to certain actions.
-Users can also view profile pages that display username, role, total captions added, and total likes received.
+Users can view their profile and edit their username, as well as see their role, total captions added, and total likes received.
 Additionally, users can visit other profiles by clicking on usernames displayed next to captions.

 https://github.com/user-attachments/assets/e58bd78a-6aae-4be0-8fed-662ba955e32c